 Sedum polytrichoides subsp. polytrichoides, Sedum kiusianum, Sedum yabeanum, Sedum coreense, Sedum lepidopodum

 Sedum polytrichoides is a mat-forming succulent with slender, ascending, densely leafy stems.
-Leaves are alternate, linear-lanceolate to oblong, and up to 0.6 inches (2 cm) long.
-Flowering stems are slender, woody, ascending, branched from the base, up to 4 inches (10 cm) long, and more remotely leafy than the sterile stems.
+The leaves are alternate, linear-lanceolate to oblong, and up to 0.6 inches (2 cm) long.
+Flowering stems are slender, woody, ascending, branched from the base, up to 4 inches (10 cm) long, and remotely leafy than the sterile stems.
 Flowers are small, star-shaped, and yellow.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).